A low-mass binary neutron star: long-term ejecta evolution and kilonovae with weak blue emission: Hydrodynamics evolution

 To follow the hydrodynamics evolution of ejecta, we develop a new code for solving the relativistic Euler's equation in the spherical coordinates.
 The detail of the formulation is summarized in Appendix~\ref{app:form}.
 In the hydrodynamics simulation code, the effect of fixed-background gravity is taken into account by employing the non-rotating black-hole metric in the isotropic coordinates.
-We set the initial Arnowitt-Deser-Misner mass~\citep{Arnowitt:1960zzc} of the axisymmetric NR simulation $\approx 2.46 M_\odot$ as the black-hole mass of the metric.
-Following the NR simulation, the axisymmetry and equatorial plane symmetry are imposed for our HD simulation.
+We set the initial Arnowitt-Deser-Misner mass~\citep{Arnowitt:1960zzc} of the axisymmetric NR simulation $\approx 2.46 M_\odot$ as the black-hole mass of the metric. \footnote{We note that the relative correction of the remnant NS spin to the metric is negligible because it is an order of $\chi^2 (GM/c^2 r_{\rm in})^2\sim 10^{-12}$ with $\chi$, $M$, and $r_{\rm in}$ being the dimensionless spin, mass of the remnant NS, and inner radius of the computational domain, respectively~\citep{1975ctf..book.....L}.} Following the NR simulation, the axisymmetry and equatorial plane symmetry are imposed for our HD simulation.
 For the polar angle $\theta$, 128 grid points are set with uniform grid spacing.
 For the radial direction, non-uniform grid structure is employed to appropriately resolve the ejecta in the homologously expanding phase.
 More precisely, the $j$-th grid point is given by

 Here, $r_{\rm in}$ and $r_{\rm out}$ denote the inner and outer radii of the computational domain, respectively, and $J$ denotes the total number of the radial grid points.
 In this work we set $J=1024$, and $r_{\rm in}$ and $r_{\rm out}$ are set to be $r_{\rm ex}$ and $10^3\,r_{\rm ex}$ (see below).
 We confirm that the fiducial grid resolution employed in our HD simulations is sufficiently fine by checking that the results do not change for the simulation with 2048 and 256 grids for the radial and latitudinal directions, respectively.
 We refer to the simulation time of the axisymmetric NR simulation as $t$, of which origin corresponds to $\approx50$ ms after the onset of merger, and the same time origin is employed for the present HD simulations.